techidaily/site-youtube-videos/source/_posts/updated-easy-download-of-youtube-preview-pictures.md

 BoingBoing is also a free and very easy-to-use YouTube thumbnail saver.
 All you have to do is paste the URL you copied, and this YouTube thumbnail downloader will take care of the rest.
 There is no button to press to start the process.
 The thumbnails are almost instantly loaded.
 However, BoingBoing displays a lot of annoying ads.
 Also, the different qualities that are displayed don't mention the size, and you will have to press and hold the image to download.
 All in all, this YouTube thumbnail saver is worth your time and effort as it is fast at what it does.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 7\.
 [Get YouTube Thumbnail](http://www.get-youtube-thumbnail.com/)

 ![get youtube thumbnail](https://images.wondershare.com/filmora/article-images/7-get-youtube-thumbnail.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Get YouTube Thumbnail is a very simple tool to download YouTube thumbnail.
 It comes with no extra features.
 But, it is widely used due to the fact that it is a very straightforward YouTube thumbnail downloader.
 It doesn't even display intrusive ads or pop-ups.
 But, the downside is that the quality options are limited.
 There are only 2 qualities available for download, and no size is mentioned on them.
 To download YouTube thumbnail, you will have to right-click and open the image URL created and then save it in the next tab.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 8\.
 [YouTube Thumbnail Image](https://youtubethumbnailimage.com/)